khaoula1305/khaoula1305/README.md

 👩‍💻 **About Me**

-As a software engineer with over two years of experience, I specialize in .NET technologies.
+As a software engineer with over three years of experience, I specialize in .NET technologies.
 I have a strong passion for developing innovative solutions that solve real-world problems and enhance user experiences.
 My expertise lies in collaborating with cross-functional teams to design and develop complex software systems for clients in various industries.
 I am always eager to expand my knowledge and stay current with the latest IT trends and best practices.

   *How to reach me* 📫
  * 🌐  Visit [My Portfolio](https://khaoula1305.github.io/) for complete background and contact.(Can be not updated)